 See Line 17d under Instructions for Schedule 2 in the Instructions for Form 1040 for details on additional tax on an HSA.

-Line 17e-Additional tax on Archer MSA distributions from Form 8853
+Line 17e-Additional tax on Archer MSA distributions

 See Line 17e under Instructions for Schedule 2 in the Instructions for Form 1040 for details on additional tax on Archer MSA distributions from Form 8853.